How to Successfully Apply for a Cambridge LL.M.: My Experience

 Being interested in comparative studies, Ms Levina took part in numerous conferences, seminars and workshops both on national and international levels.
 I was the organizer of joint workshops of Moscow and Vienna universities and judged student works at a number of conferences and have seen Ms Levina deploying all kinds of intellectual curiosity: she not only used the networking opportunities of such events to its fullest and connected with people, but also worked on her topics with devotion and always delivered high-quality result.

-He could have been even more specific and mention that a report of mine was recognized as one of the best at a student conference at the Lomonosov Moscow State University that he judged and that I later published it as a peer-reviewed article.
+Even though it's more specific, I think he could've been even more specific and mention that a report of mine received recognition at a student conference at the Lomonosov Moscow State University and that I later published it as a peer-reviewed article.
 But alas, not every accomplishment makes into application, and that's okay.
-There were other examples in the recommendation that spoke of the strength of my profile.
+There were other examples in the recommendation that spoke to the strength of my profile.

 At the time, I was coaching a team for the Concours Charles-Rousseau.
 I guided the work of my students, as they studied writings of prominent scholars and crafted their memorials.
 My goal was not only to help them master lawyering skills, but also learn about fundamental values of the law, professional integrity and teamwork, commitment and passion.
 I watched them becoming better persons and thus better lawyers.
 I came to understand F. Frankfurter’s words: “Law is what the lawyers are.
 And the law and lawyers are what the law schools make them” (Letter to Mr. Rosenwald – May 13, 1927).

-Here is a variation of it that I wrote for another application:
+Here is a variation I wrote for another application:

 I took these findings into my academic work with students.
 After graduating from the Moscow State University, I coached a team for the Concours Charles-Rousseau, student moot-court competition in international law.
 The competition takes place once a year and gathers French-speaking teams from all over the world.
 My task as a coach was to guide the work of my students as they prepared for the competition, helping them master the legal research and writing skills.
 Above all, however, my goal was to help them understand the diversity in the world, and how international law brings different nations together.
 When after months of preparation we got to the competition venue, I encouraged them to apply the same logic to the people and teams we met.
 Every year, Concours Charles-Rousseau was a true melting pot.
 There were competition regulars from France, Canada, Belgium, and Romania; occasionally visiting teams from Brazil and Argentina, Congo and Côte d’Ivoire, the United States and Russia, Greece, Colombia, Germany.
 It was a wonderful introduction to the concept of global citizenship.
 I remember the bonding my students experienced, the joy they showed after the conversations with other participants – the joy of dismissing the old stereotypes and discovering what’s universal and human, and what’s a cultural code.
 Each time after the competition, the world felt a little cosier than before.